Francesco149/hoarder/README.md

 see `ragezone-parse-url` for the post argument

 ## `ragezone-update`
-check all tracked ragezone posts and commit any changes
+check all tracked ragezone posts and commit any changes, then download any new links that can be handled by `hoard-download`

 ## `ragezone-parse-url post`
 returns the post id for a ragezone url. fails if the url format is not recognized

+## `ragezone-download post`
+download all recognized urls in a post. files are saved to `/path/to/hoarder/ragezone-files/post_id`

+see `ragezone-parse-url` for the post argument

 * post: either a link to the specific post, such as `http://forum.ragezone.com/f420/some-post-666-post123/#post123`